 Consider this to be your Golden Ticket.

 This is an ‘About’ page, so the other thing I should introduce is myself.
 I’m a 40ish year old father of one – husband of one too.
 I have a PhD in immunology from UPenn and I love to teach biology.
-I’m currently doing that at a community college part time, but I would still like to find a more permanent teaching gig if there’s one out there for me.
+I’m currently doing that at the University of Kansas where I, along with a co-conspirator, run the biotech program.

 I was born in Delaware and grew up less than an hour from Philly.
 I spent most of my life in about a 100 mile radius of Philly until three years ago when my family and I picked up and relocated to Kansas City.
 Initially, to a small town called Paola, but more recently to a closer suburb, Prairie Village.